rory81/growing_funds/README.md

 4. Check pagination:
 all datatables were checked to see if the pagination worked, even with different number of projects.

+5. check email functionality:
+- checked if the user gets an email when pledging to a project
+- checked if the host gets an email when a user pledges to their project

 6. Tested on multiple devices:
 Used the standard dev tools from Chrome to test the different devices.
 Also tested it live on:
 - on a 1920 x 1080 screen and one size bigger screen